IBM-EPBL/IBM-Project-3566-1658580454/Project Development Phase/Sprint 2/README.md

 <h1>Important</h1>
-Need to use php server to use files.
+Need to set server using php to use files.